kyama0321/gammachirpy/README.md

     | --- | --- | --- | --- |
     | RMSE    | 4.11e-14 | 2.26e-13 | 1.75e-12 |

-- There are still some errors between the GammachirPy and the orignal dcGC-FB, but the errors are very small.
+- There are still some errors between the GammachirPy and the original dcGC-FB, but the errors are minimal.
+I would like to improve them in the future:-)

 ## Repository Structure

-- The structure is almost same to the original MATLAB page and this repository will contain different versions in the future.
+- The directory structure is almost the same as the original MATLAB page, and this repository will contain different versions in the future.
   - GCFBv211pack: sample-by-sample processing version
   - GCFBv221pack: frame-basd processing (a future plan)
   - GCFBv233: new schemes for WHIS (a future plan)